Bend Studio

 Bend Studio (formerly Blank, Berlyn & Co., Inc. and Eidetic, Inc.) is an American video game developer based in Bend, Oregon.
 Founded in 1992, the studio is best known for developing Bubsy 3D, the Syphon Filter series, and Days Gone.
-Since 2000, Bend Studio is a first-party developer for PlayStation Studios.
+Since 2000, Bend Studio is a first-party developer for Sony Interactive Entertainment under PlayStation Studios.

 History

 Marc Blank and Michael Berlyn founded Bend Studio as Blank, Berlyn & Co. in 1992.
 Blank had been a founder and the product development director for Infocom, while Berlyn, an author of adventure games, had previously worked at Infocom before moving to Accolade.
 Blank was approached by a California company after an employee had used Cornerstone, a software package by Infocom, and remembered that the company also developed games.
 That company was looking to release a "sound-oriented game machine for cars", for which Blank suggested a series of sports games that would sound like radio broadcasts.
 The project never went into production and Blank repurposed the idea for an American football video game with an ambiance resembling a TV broadcast.
 In 1992, he pitched the idea to Berlyn, wondering whether Accolade would be interested in such a title.

 A few months after the 1993 release of Bubsy in Claws Encounters of the Furred Kind, when Berlyn was on hiatus at Accolade, they began developing games under the Blank, Berlyn & Co. name.
 Blank became the president of the new company.
 The company's first games were the puzzle video games Columbo's Mystery Capers and Dell Crossword Puzzles for the Apple Newton.
 Both were released in November 1993 by StarCore, Apple's publishing label for the Newton.
 Two further such games, Dell Crossword Puzzles and Other Word Games and Motile, followed by June 1994.
 According to Arnie Katz of Electronic Games, these releases proved Blank, Berlyn & Co. "tremendously successful".
 Thereafter, Russ Wetmore, the developer of Preppie!
 II, joined the developer after a seven-year tenure at Apple.
 They realized Blank's football game idea as Live Action Football using ScriptX, which allowed for a simultaneous release on Microsoft Windows and Macintosh System Software.
 Accolade published the game in November 1994 as the first in a series of sports games that Blank, Berlyn & Co. was to develop for the publisher.
 The next of these was to be a baseball game.